alexiusacademia/alexiusacademia.github.io/_posts/2019-06-18-easyplan-day12.md

 Now I've made some change in the ```Task``` class.
 I changed the default value of predecessor from ```None``` to an empty string.
 Much easier to work with in python for me.

 A new condition was also added in the _wbs_ columns.
 That is for the predecessors.
 It will update the task object accordingly.

+The next thing I'll work on is the drawing of the predecessor line in the gantt chart.
+This will help visualize the dependencies of the tasks.